Pool of Siloam and Lyrebird Dell Circuit Walk

 Lyrebird Dell

-From the waterfall, keep following the track, which, from that point onward, slowly climbs out of the gully until it returns to the road.
+From the waterfall, keep following the track, which from that point slowly climbs out of the gully until it reaches the road.

-At that point, you can return to the car park via the road or via a short bushwalk that reconnects with the Pool of Siloam Track.
+At that point, you can return to the car park via the road or by taking a short bushwalk that reconnects with the Pool of Siloam Track.

 Lookouts Nearby

-There are various lookout points nearby that are very much worth a visit.
-Two of these lookouts are very close to one another and can all be accessed via Olympian Parade.
+There are several lookout points nearby that are well worth a visit.
+Two of them are very close to each other and can both be accessed via Olympian Parade.

-The Gordon Falls Lookout is the most obvious one to visit, as it is signposted from the car park.
+The Gordon Falls Lookout is the most obvious one to visit, as it’s signposted from the car park.
 To get there, follow the short walking trail from the information board into the bush.

 Gordon Falls Lookout